alko5923/Webstore/README.md

 # A webstore implementation

+A project for the Imperative and Object-Oriented Programming Methodology course at Uppsala university.

 Welcome to our Webstore!

 It can be built and run with the command "make assignment2" in the terminal.